marcelpatrick/drone_pursuit/drone_pursuit_tutorial.md

 <details>
 <summary>Expand 4.2</summary>

 > **What this subchapter does:** twenty photographs of one drone in one grey world would train a detector that only works in that grey world.
-This subchapter varies camera distance and elevation, both light sources, the drone's own orientation, and a set of distractor shapes, so the only constant across thousands of frames is the drone itself.
-It then runs the production batch that Chapter 4.3 converts and Chapter 5.1 trains on.
+This subchapter varies camera distance and elevation, both light sources, the drone's orientation, and a set of distractor shapes.
+4.2B then extends it to the floor, sky, surrounding scenery, and the drone's model and colour, so the only thing all frames share is that each contains a drone.
+Complete 4.2B before running this subchapter's Step 3 production batch, which Chapter 4.3 converts and Chapter 5.1 trains on.

 ### Step 1 — Decide what to randomise, and what each dial buys at demo time